 - Warning signs were inadequate or not present in hazardous areas of a vessel.

-What to Look for in a Jones Act Lawyer
+How to Hire a Jones Act Lawyer

 Look for a lawyer who has already filed and won many claims for injured seamen.
-Maritime law can be complicated and you need someone who has the experience and the knowledge to give you the best chance of winning damages.
-Jones Act claims may require litigation, which means you also want a lawyer with courtroom experience.
+Maritime law can be complicated, and you need someone with the experience and the knowledge to give you the best chance of winning damages.